The Earldom of Richmond and the Duchy of Brittany - The History of Richmond, Part 2

 Neumünster Abbey, seen from the upper town

 The best way to see the entire abbey is from above.
 The orignal 11th century abbey had been destroyed by the French in the 15th century, but was re-established by Benedictine monks in 1600.
 It was rebuilt again in the 1680ies after another French attack.
-After the secularisation, the buildings have been used for various purposes, i.a. as hospital and prison.
+After the secularisation, the buildings have been used for various purposes, so as hospital and prison.
 Today the buildings are used for exhibitions and other cultural purposes.

 The old bridge across the Alzette